School Concerts

 School Years 7–13

-Symphony of Change :School Years 7–8
+Symphony of Change :School Years 7–13

-Stegreif Orchestra
+Stegreif – The Improvising Symphony Orchestra

 The Stegreif Orchestra is famous for their unconventional concerts, and the young musicians now bring the pressing issues of our time into the concert hall: climate change, poverty and hunger, flight and migration.
-Under the title »Symphony of Change«, they have developed a symphony that engages with the UN’s 17 goals for sustainable development.
+Under the title »symphony of change«, they have developed a symphony that engages with the UN’s 17 goals for sustainable development.
 They drew their inspiration from works by four famous women composers: Wilhelmine von Bayreuth, Hildegard von Bingen, Clara Schumann and Emilie Mayer.

 Fri, 3 Nov 2023 | 9:30 & 12:00